 The Breakwater, accessed down a lane on the west side on the Heritage Park Hotel, likewise serves pastries, salads and sandwiches with a selection of teas and coffee and cold drinks.
 A great place to grab a coffee and a take-away breakfast if you’re heading west for a dive.

-The Taj Mahal Indian Restaurant is within the Point Cruz Yacht Club and does authentic Indian dishes in generous portions.
-You can dine in the air-con or have your meal by the water outside in the bar area.
+The Taj Mahal Indian Restaurant is opposite the Point Cruz Yacht Club and does authentic Indian dishes in generous portions.

 Dine in: the main hotels also have restaurants and bars, and each usually does a ‘themed’ evening once a week.
 In particular, the Buffet on Wednesdays at the Solomon Kitano Mendana Hotel has a great variety and live cultural show.
 Many of these venues also feature live music on the weekends.